kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 <h4 class="h4-guide">Understanding $.ajax()</h4>
 `$.ajax()` is a powerful, highly-configurable method in jQuery.
 It manages all AJAX calls made by jQuery.

-There are many ways to configure `$.ajax()` and reviewing all of them is beyond the scope of a beginners tutorial.
+There are many ways to configure `$.ajax()` and reviewing all of them is beyond the scope of this guide.
 But understanding its structure is important. <a href="/samples/ajax-tutorial-samples/sample12/" target="blank">View the example</a>:

 {% prism markup %}
 <!-- sample12/scripts.html -->